para-droid-ai/overmind-terminal/docs/issues.md

     - Displayed a persistent top banner error if API key is missing, allowing the rest of the UI to attempt rendering.
 - **`initializeAI` Function Refinement (`App.tsx`):**
     - Added more granular logging to trace success/failure of `genAI.current.chats.create()` for each persona.
-    - Implemented an `initializationError` state to capture and display specific failures from `initializeAI` in the UI, particularly for Chess Mode.
+    - Implemented an `initializationError` state to capture and display specific failures from `initializeAI` in the UI, particularly for Chess and Noospheric Conquest Modes.
     - Ensured `Chat` instances are correctly created with appropriate system prompts and history context based on the current `AppMode` and whether a backup is being loaded.
-- **Chess Mode Specific Initialization (`App.tsx`, `ChessModeContainer.tsx`):**
+- **Game Mode Specific Initialization (`App.tsx`, `ChessModeContainer.tsx`, `NoosphericConquestContainer.tsx`):**
-    - Made `ChessModeContainer` rendering conditional on AI chat instances (`ai1ChatRef`, `ai2ChatRef`) being successfully initialized and passed as props (`isAiReadyForChess` state in `App.tsx`).
+    - Made game mode container rendering conditional on AI chat instances (`ai1ChatRef`, `ai2ChatRef`) being successfully initialized and passed as props (`isAiReadyForChess`, `isAiReadyForNoospheric` states in `App.tsx`).
-    - `ChessModeContainer` now displays its own loading/error messages based on props from `App.tsx` rather than `App.tsx` showing a full-screen block.
+    - Game mode containers now display their own loading/error messages based on props from `App.tsx` rather than `App.tsx` showing a full-screen block.
-    - Added `chessResetTokenRef` to help ensure `ChessModeContainer` remounts and reinitializes correctly when switching to/loading chess games.
+    - Added `chessResetTokenRef` and `noosphericResetTokenRef` to help ensure game containers remount and reinitialize correctly.
 - **Mode Switching Logic (`App.tsx`):**
-    - `resetAndInitializeForNewMode` function overhauled to cleanly reset all relevant states (conversation history, turn counts, AI chat refs, chess-specific states) before calling `initializeAI` for the new mode.
+    - `resetAndInitializeForNewMode` function overhauled to cleanly reset all relevant states (conversation history, turn counts, AI chat refs, game-specific states) before calling `initializeAI` for the new mode.
 - **Status**: Largely resolved.
 Robust error display and graceful handling of initialization failures are key.

 ## 2. AI Chess Move Formatting & Validity Errors